 The paper is organised as follows.
-Section 2 introduces the EDISON Data Science Framework (EDSF), section 3 provides information about the Data Science Engineering Body if Knowledge (DSENG-BoK) and the DSENG Model Curriculum and its main components.
+Section 2 introduces the EDISON Data Science Framework (EDSF), section 3 provides information about the Data Science Engineering Body of Knowledge (DSENG-BoK) and the DSENG Model Curriculum and its main components.
 Section 4 describes the Hadoop ecosystem used as a main platform for the Big Data applications, including core components and other important applications, used programming and query languages; it also includes a brief overview of the Big Data platforms provided by the major cloud providers.
 Section 5 describes an example of the course taught by the author in different education environments and formats.
 Conclusion section 6 describes ongoing developments and activities on exchange of best practices in Data Science curriculum development and ongoing education.

-2. EDISON DATA SCIENCE FRAMEWORK (EDSF)
+II.
+EDISON DATA SCIENCE FRAMEWORK (EDSF)

-The EDISON Data Science Framework (EDSF), that is the product of the EDISON Project, provides a basis for Data Science education and training, curriculum design and competences management that can be customised for specific organisational roles or individual needs.
+The EDISON Data Science Framework (EDSF) [2], that is the product of the EDISON Project, provides a basis for Data Science education and training, curriculum design and competences management that can be customised for specific organisational roles or individual needs.
 EDSF can be also used for professional certification and to ensure career transferability.
+Figure 1 illustrates the relations between the EDSF components and possible applications to support Data Science competences management and education.